microsoft/cognitive-services-speech-sdk-go/README.md

 ### Running Tests

-Additional to the environment variables needed to run applications, running tests requires setting the following variables:
+In addition to the environment variables needed to run applications, running tests requires setting the following variables:

 ```bash
 export TEST_SUBSCRIPTION_KEY="your_subscription_key"